HLXII/Evolve-Autoscript/README.md

 # Stuff to do

 ## Bugfix
-* Money is attached to the helium control in the inline trade settings.
-Need to connect it to the one that's currently visible.
-However, the inline settings don't update unless you click Reset UI.
-Maybe reset UI in a timer?

 ## Small
 * Update autoCraft to use multiplier buttons, as large storage values cause clicks to crash/not trigger